How to Select the Best Orthopedic Surgeon for your Total Knee Replacement or Total Knee Arthroplasty (TKR/TKA)

 Deciding to have Total Knee Replacement Surgery

-After you have decided to get the partial or total knee replacement surgery, you should find the best surgeon.
-Of course, we all want the best of everything.
-Therefore, selecting a surgeon with a history of successful total knee replacement (TKR), also known as total knee arthroplasty (TKA), surgeries, will give you peace of mind that you will receive the best treatment available.
+After you decided to get total knee replacement surgery, we all want to find the best surgeon.
+Therefore, selecting a surgeon with a history of successful total knee replacement (TKR), also known as total knee arthroplasty (TKA), will give you peace of mind that you will receive the best treatment available.
 It is imperative that you feel comfortable with your surgeon and can speak openly about any concerns you may have.

 When choosing the best orthopedic surgeon, take into consideration the following factors:

 Doctors know the reputation of other doctors in their area as well as well-known specialists in their respective fields.
 When your doctor suggests a specialist; ask why.
 You can even talk to physical therapists and do your due diligence online.
 Of course, if you are a medical tourist and going to another country, make sure you speak with the doctor yourself before traveling.

 Talk to Family & Friends

 It may come as no surprise that total knee arthroplasty is at an all-time high.
 That means that there are more people out there that can share their experiences with you.
 Getting information and tips from someone you trust is invaluable.
 However, keep in mind that we are all different.
 Some people heal faster or slower than others.
 We also have different pain tolerance as well.